 There are no official data on where refugees live after their asylum claims have been accepted, although the Migration Observatory has produced regional estimates of people who came to the UK for asylum based on APS data.
 See the Migration Observatory briefing, Where Do Migrants Live in the UK?

-The Home Office also provides local-authority level counts of people resettled under the Vulnerable Persons Resettlement Scheme and other programmes, starting in March 2014.
+Figure 4 also shows local-authority level counts of refugees resettled under the Vulnerable Persons Resettlement Scheme and other programmes.

 How many international students are there in each local authority?